Orange Flight Training is a Recreational Flight Training School (FTS) operating under the Recreational Aviation Australia (RAAus) organisation.

 The FTS is situated at Orange Airport, in the Central Tablelands Region of New South Wales, and draws students predominately from the City of Orange, the towns and villages of Blayney, Canowindra, Molong, Millthorpe and surrounding rural areas.

-We operate a Jabiru 160 aircraft, and have two instructors available - both part time - and conduct training any day of the week, subject to suitable weather conditions and prior committments.
+We operate a Jabiru 160 aircraft, and have two Orange based instructors available - both part time - as well as Sydney based Diego.
+We conduct training any day of the week, subject to suitable weather conditions and prior committments.
 We also have access to a Jabiru 230, which, with it's greater speed, is ideal for cross country training.

 The school building consists of a large hangar accommodating our aircraft, and attached training room, briefing room/lounge with kitchen facilities, and a toilet and washroom facility.